fastrgv/RufasSok/README.md

 ## Setup & Running:

 Unzip the archive.
+On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.

-Windows users may see some error messages pertaining to directory links.
-These can be ignored.
+Windows users may see some error messages (that may be ignored) pertaining to directory links.
+Directory links are needed only on OSX & Linux.

 Users may then open a terminal window, cd to install_directory, then, at the command line, type the executable name to start the game.
 In Linux, you may also double click the icon for rufasok_gnu in file manager.